Newer vehicle models have the advantage of many safety features, including the safety feature that…

-With various options available, there is room for error when choosing an adequate car seat for a child.
+With various options available, there is room for error when choosing the right car seat for a child.
 Some of the most common mistakes include:

 - Not installing the car seat according to your car regulations and the car seat manufacturer

 - Using the wrong car seats for a child’s age, weight, or height

-- Chest clips on harness not in a proper position, clips must be at armpit level; and
+- Chest clips on harness not in a proper position.
+The clips must be at armpit level.

 - Straps are too loose.
 When pinching the harness at the collarbone, it shouldn’t be possible to pinch excess webbing.

 Should I take my car seat when traveling on a plane?

 Yes, you should take your car seat when you are traveling, even by plane.
-Travelers may run into this issue when starting their trip by vehicle, and decide to take a flight once they arrive at their new destination or may simply need one when arriving at their final destination.
+Travelers may run into this issue when starting their trip by vehicle and deciding to take a flight once they arrive at their new destination, or they may simply need one when arriving at their final destination.

-Travelers have the option of checking in the seat or may be utilized during the flight.
-However, there are circumstances in which may question your “yes, I should take my seat car.”
+Travelers have the option of checking in the seat or using it during the flight.
 Check the following scenarios to better decide what works best for your family’s needs, budget, and risk tolerance:

-- Are you comfortable traveling having your baby on your lap for the flight?
+- Are you comfortable with having your baby on your lap for the entire flight?